mahavedalla/mahavedalla/docs/questions/savaka/Whether the bhikkhus were ever confused or ignoran 1d8e99d091128113bd73d3302aca4942.md

-# Whether the bhikkhus were ever confused or ignorant?
+Question: Whether the bhikkhus were ever confused or ignorant?
 Answer in Brief: -
  Category: Sāvaka
 Sutta References: SN 22.86; A